-The Company has an employee long term incentive plan (the "LTIP") which was approved by Shareholders on November 26, 2014.
+The Company has an Employee Long Term Incentive Plan (the "LTIP") which was approved by Shareholders on November 26, 2014 and will be put to shareholders for approval at the 2017 AGM.

-The following table sets out information as of June 30, 2016 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the LTIP.
+The following table sets out information as of June 30, 2017 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the LTIP.

-Equity Compensation Plan Information Number of securities to be issued upon vesting of performance rights Number of securities to be issued upon vesting of price of outstanding performance rights Number of securities to be issued upon vesting of price of outstanding performance rights(A\$) Equity compensation plans approved by security holders 5,817,236 - 4,185,340 Equity compensation plans not approved by security holders - - - Total 5,817,236 - 4,185,340
+Equity Compensation Plan Information Plan Category Number of securities to be issued upon vesting of performance rights Weighted-average exercise price of outstanding performance rights(A\$) The number of securities available for future issuance.
+Equity compensation plans approved by security holders 7,541,744 - 2,460,832 Equity compensation plans not approved by security holders - - - Total 7,541,744 - 2,460,832